skip to content

 Justices of the Peace

-Justices of the Peace taking affidavits under the Oaths Act 1936 (SA) must comply with the Code of Practice - Affidavits
+Justices of the Peace taking affidavits under the Oaths Act 1936 (SA) must comply with the Code of Practice - Affidavits.

 Witnessing statutory declarations

-A full list of persons now authorised to witness statutory declarations is available on the Attorney-General's Department website
+In addition to JPs, lawyers, registered conveyancers, government employees, accountants, religious ministers, medical professionals and bank officers who meet certain criteria may also witness statutory declarations.
+A full list of persons authorised to witness statutory declarations is available on the Attorney-General's Department website.

-Authorised witnesses are also required to comply with the Code of Practice- Statutory Declarations.
+Authorised witnesses are also required to comply with the Code of Practice - Statutory Declarations.

 Who can be a JP?